-Instead, in order for the Applicant to score favorably, it must quantify the outcomes resulting from these healthcare centers, such as number of low-income patients or patients from Low- Income Communities expected to be served by the centers, the total square footage of the centers, etc. The only exception is (7) Financing Minority Businesses in which number of projects is considered a successful quantification for this outcome.
+Instead, in order for the Applicant to score favorably, it must quantify the outcomes resulting from these healthcare centers, such as number of low-income patients or patients from Low- Income Communities expected to be served by the centers, the total square footage of the healthcare centers, etc.

+The only exception is (7) Financing Minority Businesses in which the number of QALICBs or contractors that are Minority-owned or Minority-controlled is considered a successful quantification for this outcome.
+Note that Applicants must describe the method used for its projections of the selected Community Outcomes.
+See FAQ #71 for additional details on methods.

 What details should be provided to support the quantification of projected community outcomes?

 Applicants should provide the necessary detail on how the projected community outcomes were estimated.
-An Applicant will be evaluated on its ability to quantify the projected community outcomes, its methods (e.g. economic modeling of the Applicant’s past investments) and metrics (e.g. for charter schools, 1 Full Time Equivalent /20 students (National Education Association, the National Center for Education Statistics)) used to project those outcomes.
-Be sure to include the source of the metric if it has been identified from a third-party source.
-The Applicant should also discuss the extent that it has a track record of achieving similar outcomes with past investments.
-The Applicant will not be evaluated simply on the sheer number of outcomes projected.
+An Applicant will be evaluated on its ability to quantify the projected community outcomes, such as its methods and metrics used to project those outcomes.

+See FAQ #71 for additional details on methods and metrics.
+The Applicant should also discuss the extent that it has a track record of achieving similar outcomes based on past investments in Exhibit B. The Applicant will not be evaluated simply on the sheer number of outcomes projected.

-When supporting my community outcome(s) projections, what is the difference between a method and a metric?
+When supporting community outcome(s) projections, what is the difference between a method and a metric?

 To score highly in the Community Outcomes section, the Applicant must support its projections with sound methods and metrics.
 Methods and metrics are not the same.